Semuca/CITS3403/README.md

 To run specified test files:

--   run `python tests/<testName.py>` replacing testName.py with the file you want to run.
+-   run `python -m unittest tests/<testName.py>` replacing testName.py with the file you want to run.

 To run all test files in the tests directory: